Brabham BT24 car-by-car histories

-The Brabham team were never burdened by sentimentality, and both BT24s were sold off early in 1968 to South African drivers.
+The Brabham team were never burdened by sentimentality, and as soon as the 1968 Brabham BT26s were ready, both BT24s were sold off early in 1968 to South African drivers.
 This turned out to be slightly premature, as the second BT26 was not yet ready for new driver Jochen Rindt, so a third BT24 was built from spares.
-This car was sold to Silvio Moser for 1969, and has remained in his family's possession ever since.
+This car was sold to Silvio Moser for 1969 and has remained in his family's possession ever since.
 Meanwhile in South Africa, Sam Tingle raced BT24/2 until he crashed it at the beginning of 1970, after which the car sat in a museum at Heidelburg until the 1990s.
-The sister car, BT24/1, continued to be raced well into 1970, and was stored until it was restored in the 1980s and appeared in South African historic racing in the early 1990s.
-Both cars moved to the UK in the mid-1990s; one has become a regular competitor in historic racing, and the other spends much of its time in the Donington Museum with occasional visits to the Goodwood Festival of Speed.
+The sister car, BT24/1, continued to be raced into 1970, after which it was stored until it was restored in the 1980s and used in South African historic racing in the early 1990s.
+Both cars moved to the UK in the mid-1990s; one has become a regular competitor in historic racing, and the other spent much of its time in the Donington Museum with occasional visits to the Goodwood Festival of Speed.

 In the 1980s, a BT24 was built in Switzerland that appears to have been put together using a Formula 2 BT23 chassis.
 This was sold, as the ex-Silvio Moser BT24/3, to an American in 1989, with the vendor claiming to have bought it from Moser's estate.
 Representatives of Moser's family quickly put the record straight.
 The car is now accepted as a BT24 replica and currently races in UK historic racing.

 (2 Jul 1967)